lu7did/PixiePi/README.md

   This setup can be used with flrig as the front-end and CAT controller (**headless mode**), it should work with any other software supporting a Yaesu FT-817 model CAT command set.

+# Operating WSPR

+WSPR can be operated either as a monitoring station or as a beacon (or both).

+## Monitoring station

+* Plug the PHONE exit to the LINE-IN entry of a soundcard.
+* Start the pixie program with ./bash/pixie.sh (correct frequency to 7038600).
+* Use WSJTX to monitor, select Mode as WSPR
+* Ctl-C to terminate.

+## Beacon station

+* Run ./bash/PiWSPR.sh (replace your call, grid and power).
+* this program will run once, so call it repeatedely with a timing of your choice, WSPR frames fires on even minutes.

+# Operating FT8

+FT8 can be operated either as a monitoring station or as a beacon (or both).

+## Monitoring station
+Same as WSPR monitoring station but selecting 7074000 as the frequency and FT8 at WSJTX

+## Beacon station
+* Run pift8 from the rpitx package.

 # Other programs

   * DDSPi